LHerrmeyer/herrmeyer_logan_resume/docs/index.md

 ## Skills

+- Proficient in:
   - R with dyplr and ggplot
-- Python with pandas and machine learning with sklearn
+  - Python with pandas and machine learning with scikit-learn
+  - C, Java, and JavaScript
   - SQL and Excel
+- Competent in:
-- Competent with PowerBI and Tableau
+  - PowerBI and Tableau

 ## Employment History

 ### Stocker

-`June 2019-April 2021`
+`June 2019 - April 2021`
 __Festival Foods__

 - Worked to make sure enough product was on the shelves to serve customers.
-- Helped customers find items in the store.
+- Helped and communicated with customers find items in the store.

 ### Data Science Tutor

-`September 2021-Present`
+`September 2021 - Present`
 __Brigham Young University Idaho__

 - Helped students with Data Science assignments.